The Cartels and Leniency Review: Portugal

 The legislation regulating cartels and leniency in Portugal is the Portuguese Competition Act (the Competition Act), which was last revised in 2012.2 The Portuguese Competition Authority (AdC) has adopted several notices and guidelines relating to various procedural aspects, in accordance with the European Commission's guidelines, including, in particular, the Guidelines on the Calculation of Fines,3 the Notice regarding Immunity from a Fine or Reduction of Fines4 and the Guidelines on the Handling of Antitrust Proceedings.5

 The term 'cartel' does not appear as such in the Competition Act, although cartel activity, along with other collusive agreements and concerted practices, is prohibited under Article 9 (equivalent to Article 101 of the Treaty on the Functioning of the European Union (TFEU)).
 There are, however, attempts to define cartels in Portuguese legislation.
-Article 75(1) of the Competition Act, in establishing the leniency regime, considers that the leniency provisions are only applicable to agreements and concerted practices among competitors whose object or effect is the restriction of competition by, inter alia:
+Article 75(1) of the Competition Act, in establishing the leniency regime, states that the leniency provisions are only applicable to agreements and concerted practices among competitors whose object or effect is the restriction of competition by, inter alia:

 - directly or indirectly fixing sale or purchase prices or any other transaction conditions;